-Individual strands differ only in the "terminus pattern" of say 20-100 bases at the bottom that identify the individual strands (more accurately members of a small bunch of DNA strands).
-One may think of the Au plane as a grid of squares that are 1$\mu$m $\times$ 1$\mu$m in size.
-We will call the ssDNA hanging down from one grid square a "bundle" of DNA.
-All the ssDNA strands have the same base sequence ordering, except the last 20-100 at the bottom are different for each grid area --- the same for all the ssDNA within one bundle.
-Thus one can localize the hit of the recoiling Au nucleus on the ssDNA to 1$\mu$m $\times$ 1$\mu$m in x-y.
-One can think of this as attaching balls of different colors to the bottoms of bunches of DNA strands that cover a square region that is 1$\mu$ by 1$\mu$; thus the x-y resolution of the track will be micron-sized.
+Individual strands differ only in the ``terminus pattern" of say 20-100 bases at the bottom that identify the individual strands (more accurately members of a small bunch of NA strands).
+One may think of the Au film as a grid of squares that are 1$\mu$m $\times$ 1$\mu$m in size.
+We will call the ssNA hanging down from one grid square a ``bundle" of NA.
+All the ssNA strands have the same base sequence ordering, except the last 20-100 at the bottom are different for each grid area --- the same for all the ssNA within one bundle.
+Thus one can localize the hit of the recoiling Au nucleus on the ssNA to 1$\mu$m $\times$ 1$\mu$m in x-y.
+One can think of this as bar coding the ssNA strands (i.e. attaching tags of different colors to the bottoms of a group of NA strands) that cover a square region that is 1$\mu$ by 1$\mu$; thus the x-y resolution of the track will be micron-sized.

-Once a ssDNA strand is severed, the segment falls to a collecting plate at the bottom.
-A magnetizable rod that is 3-4 nm in diameter and 50 nm long is attached to the bottom of the strand, provides the weight to pull it down, and is used to "scoop" the cut ssDNA.
-Roughly once an hour the ssDNA segments are scooped up.
+The individual strands will be terminated with magnetic needles.
+Once a ssNA strand is severed, the segment falls to a collecting plate at the bottom.
+A magnetizable rod that is 3-4 nm in diameter and 50 nm long is attached to the bottom of the strand, provides the weight to pull it down, and is used to "scoop" the cut ssNA.
+Roughly once an hour the ssNA segments are scooped up.
 At that point they are amplified a billion fold using PCR, and then they are sequenced.
-The location where the DNA was severed is identified, with nm resolution in z and micron resolution in x and y.
+The location where the NA was severed is identified, with nm resolution in z and micron resolution in x and y.